jahrik/edward/README.md

 #### `export(filename=None)`

-export the database
+* export the database
-mongoexport -d bot_db -c statements
+* mongoexport -d bot_db -c statements

 #### `feedback_bot()`

+* ask for input
-Present input_statement and response to user
+* present input_statement and response to user
-Ask if it makes sense
+* ask if it makes sense
-If no, fix
+* if no, user can fix
-Train bot
+* train bot

 #### `get_gitter_envars()`